Unihealth FY26 net profit rises 82.87% to ₹25.83 Cr

 Geographic Revenue Breakdown

 The African market emerged as the primary revenue source, accounting for 84.13% of total income in FY26.
 Uganda led the geographic segments with revenue of ₹115.27 Cr, followed by India at ₹24.95 Cr.
 Other contributing regions included Nigeria, the UAE, Tanzania, and Mauritius.
-This geographic diversification has supported the company's top-line growth and resilience.
+Management noted that while Africa remains a key pillar, the contribution from India is expected to increase significantly with the Navi Mumbai and Nashik facilities becoming fully operational.

 Historical Stock Returns for Unihealth Hospitals